-Bermuda Forts are easy to find and in picturesque areas – you don’t have to be a history buff to enjoy them.
+There are approximately 90 forts scattered across the island of Bermuda.
+Some are easy to find and in picturesque areas – and the best part?
+You don’t have to be a history buff to enjoy them.
 Most have been restored, some are in parks, but all have gorgeous views.

 Ferry Reach, St. George’s

 The egg shaped fort was built in 1823 and features a moat, 9-11 foot thick walls of Bermuda stone, and a drawbridge.
 It is located on a hill at Ferry Reach Park, near Whale Bone Bay, a section of the Railway Trail and other coastal defence sites.
 Outside viewing only.

 30 minute walk along Ferry Road, St. George’s, from bus route 1, 3, 10 or 11.